diosvo/self-study/python/README.md

 - Dictionaries

-  - An ordered (since Py 3.7) [unordered (Py 3.6 & prior)] collection of data values, used to store data values like a map.
+  - An ordered (since Py 3.7) [unordered (Py 3.6 & prior)] collection of data values, is used to store data values like a map.

     > Data Types that hold only a single value as an element, <br/>
     > Dictionary holds key:value pair.
 Key-value is provided in the dictionary to make it more optimized.